 Loving ourselves in relationships

 We can also make sure that we are able to find space for love for ourselves in our relationships with other people.
-Loving ourselves isn’t about being an island and not needing anyone else (FYI, that Simon and Garfunkel song was irony, that rock does feel pain, and an island does cry).
+Loving ourselves isn’t about being an island and not needing anyone else.
+We are interconnected (learn more about ‘the self’ in the free and excellent Teach Yourself Sex Ed course).

 However, like I was saying above, it makes it easier for us to have healthier relationships if we are able to do love for ourselves too.
 Then we aren’t dependant on other people to do it all for us.